Best Pregnancy Safe Protein Powders (2024 Update)

 Pregnant women need extra protein and other nutrients during all three trimesters.
 Protein is the building block of our bodies and is important for growth.
-This article shares the best protein powders for pregnancy to help with the increased intake requirements.
+This article shares the best pregnancy-safe protein powders to help with the increased intake requirements.

 Protein needs generally increase during the 2nd and 3rd trimesters.
 Your doctor or midwife can help you figure out exactly how much you need in each trimester.

 Pregnancy Safe Protein Food Sources

 The most bioavailable protein sources come from animals, including eggs, red meat, poultry, pork, lamb, seafood, and other animal sources.
 These will have all the essential amino acids.

 One serving of animal protein can provide up to 30-35 grams of protein, depending on serving size and the source.

 Plant-based sources of protein are also good, too, although they aren’t always complete sources of protein.
 Some quality sources include beans, tofu, tempeh, and lentils.

 Here are some common protein-rich foods for reference: